pomodori92/voteBot/README.md

 # Credits

-grey8pumpkin - Gave me the idea to fix this in the first place

-pomodori92 - Making the original program

-Owen Horevay - Giving me a reason to make this
+A big thanks to Moderatuh, who made some fixes and updates to all files.

 # Requirements

-1. Puppeteer installed into the directory
+1. Puppeteer installed into the directory.

-2. At least 4gb of RAM
+2. At least 4GB of RAM.

-3. Preferably a dedicated GPU to reduce load on CPU
+3. Preferably a dedicated GPU to reduce load on CPU.

-4. Node.js installed into your system
+4. Node.js installed into your system.

-5. A cpu from the 21st century
+5. A cpu from the 21st century.

 (As a benchmark, I'm running with a 5900x, 16gb RAM, RX 6600, and can only run about 14 instances at once before the performance gets so bad it's not worth opening any more.)